SortableJS/ngx-sortablejs/README.md

     // any properties and events available on original library work here as well SortablejsConfiguration.defaults.animation = 150;

-This value will be used as default one, but can be overriden by `sortablejsOptions` property.
+This value will be used as a default one, but it can be overriden by `sortablejsOptions` property.